-- Genomic data from The Cancer Genome Atlas (TCGA) project and its pediatric equivalent, the Therapeutically Applicable Research to Generate Effective Therapies (TARGET) project
+- genomic data from The Cancer Genome Atlas (TCGA) project and its pediatric equivalent, the Therapeutically Applicable Research to Generate Effective Therapies (TARGET) project.

-- Radiologic and pathology images from The Cancer Imaging Archive (TCIA)
+- radiologic and pathology images from The Cancer Imaging Archive (TCIA).

-- Proteomic data from the Clinical Proteomic Tumor Analysis Consortium (CPTAC)
+- proteomic data from the Clinical Proteomic Tumor Analysis Consortium (CPTAC).

-The individual Cloud Resources also provide access to additional data sets including:
+The individual Cloud Resources also provide access to additional datasets, including:

-- Genomic Encyclopedia of DNA Elements (GENCODE)
+- the Genomic Encyclopedia of DNA Elements (GENCODE), and

-- The Cancer Cell Line Encyclopedia (CCLE)
+- the Cancer Cell Line Encyclopedia (CCLE).